UK military healthcare worker tests positive for Ebola in Sierra Leone

 "An investigation into how the military worker was exposed to the virus is currently underway and tracing of individuals in recent contact with the diagnosed worker is being undertaken," Public Health England said in a statement.

-Former coloniser Britain has sent nearly 800 soldiers to help organise a campaign to control the epidemic in Sierra Leone and to build treatment centres.
+Former colonizer Britain has sent nearly 800 soldiers to help organize a campaign to control the epidemic in Sierra Leone and to build treatment centers.
 In addition, hundreds of national health workers have volunteered to assist there.

-Two Britons who contracted the virus have already been successfully treated at the Royal Free hospital in London, the country's designated centre, and other healthcare workers have also been treated there.
+Two Britons who contracted the virus have already been successfully treated at the Royal Free hospital in London, the country's designated center, and other healthcare workers have also been treated there.

 It was not immediately clear why the patient would not be treated in the British Kerry Town Ebola facility near the capital Freetown which has a special section intended for infected healthcare workers and international staff.